When spring comes it’s time to roll up your sleeves and get busy and I can’t wait!

 Soil: We ask roses to bloom for us all summer, year after year, so it is best to give them a good start by planting them in good, rich soil.
 Our neck of the woods has horrible gray clay soil so we dig BIG holes–holes much deeper and wider than the root system to allow for soil amendments and deep enough to protect the bud union.
 (At least 18″ by 18″.)
-To the soil removed, we add compost and a quality grade of top soil.
+To the soil removed, we add a quality grade of top soil.
+And top them off with compost.
 Your roses will appreciate your gifts of more nutrients and better drainage and will reward you handsomely!
 You will never regret giving your roses a good foundation.

 Roses Already in Leaf and Bloom…

 If you purchased something from a garden center that is already leafed out and perhaps has buds or blooms, wait until the frost date has passed to plant them in the garden.
 In my zone that date is May 10.
 I have two beautiful roses waiting patiently in the Potting Shed as I type.
 I will confess to occassionally planting a little earlier than May 10, but you have to be prepared to cover them if frosty nights come!! #notpatient

 First tip: DON’T BE AFRAID TO PRUNE.
 I’ve made countless “mistakes” through the years and the roses always forgive and come back!

 Here in the midwest, it is difficult to know when winter is really over and it is time to prune.
 For many years, I have let the forsythia tell me.
 When the forsythia is blooming, I start pruning.
 This year a huge cold snap came after the forsythia bloomed, blowing that theory.

 Today I have seen rain, sunshine and have even heard hail pinging the window.#notthenorm MOST of the time, the forsythia plan works.